forestryio/forestry.io/hugo/content/blog/up-and-running-with-hugo.md

 ### Updating the Post Header

-You'll notice that the homepage, about page, article listing and post listings all use the new `featured_image` we updated in, but not in our individual articles or posts.
+You'll notice that the homepage, about page, and post listing all use the new `featured_image` we updated in `config.toml`, but not in our individual posts.

+Let's update the page header to use our fallback image if it isn't defined in the post's front matter.

 Run the following command from your terminal to make a copy of the page header layout: